Investment continues with Recycling System for Hydrostatic Test water

 As part of our ongoing site investment and environmental commitment, £70k has been invested in a Recycling System for water used for the Hydrostatic Test.
 The enclosed system, built entirely from Chem Resist products and technology includes; a 100m3 spiral-wound Storage Tank, ChemiGuard Dosing Cabinet and World Chemical Magnetic Drive Pump to store and circulate the testing water.
 Operated through a Control Panel, the exact volume of testing water is selected and circulated so the process is very specific, saving time and minimising waste of any kind.

 Simon Hewitt, MD comments, “In 2019, we used over 5M litres of water across all our operations at a cost of over £20k.
-Following an environmental review at Board level, we’ve targeted reducing our consumption levels by 80% and central to us achieving this is the new recycling system.
+Following an environmental review at Board level, we’ve targeted reducing our consumption levels by 80% and then maintaining those levels; central to us achieving this is the new recycling system.

 “We’ve been manufacturing tanks for almost half a century and would never dream of sending one to a customer without it being fully tested.
 Some manufacturers charge for this, but we test everything as standard.
 Our new recycling system means we’ll continue to do this and drastically lower our consumption rates and minimise any environmental impact.